Skip to content

 Federalism in India: Balancing Central and State Powers

 Federalism forms the foundation of India’s governance, distributing power between the central and state governments.
 The Indian Constitution establishes a federal system with unitary characteristics, creating a delicate balance between national unity and regional autonomy.
-This system allows for efficient governance in a diverse country, addressing both regional needs and national interests.
-Understanding Federalism in India Federalism is a governance

 Read More »